Texas cichlid

-The Texas cichlid (Herichthys cyanoguttatus), also known as the Rio Grande cichlid, is a freshwater fish of the cichlid family, and the only cichlid species that is native to the United States.
-It is found in the lower Rio Grande drainage in Texas near Brownsville and northeastern Mexico.But some populations have been established in river drainages of Central Texas' Edwards Plateau, including the San Marcos, Guadalupe, San Antonio, and Colorado rivers.
+The Texas cichlid (Herichthys cyanoguttatus), also known as the Rio Grande cichlid, is a freshwater fish of the cichlid family and the only cichlid species native to the United States.
+It is found in the lower Rio Grande drainage in Texas near Brownsville and northeastern Mexico, but some populations have been established in river drainages of Central Texas' Edwards Plateau, including the San Marcos, Guadalupe, San Antonio, and Colorado Rivers.

 Description

-Herichthys cyanoguttatus can grow to be over 13 in and are differentiated by their distinctive characteristics and specific habitat needs.
+Herichthys cyanoguttatus can grow to be over 13 in and is differentiated by its distinctive characteristics and specific habitat needs.
 This cichlid is recognized by its cream and turquoise spots.
-Adult males also develop a nuchal hump on their head.
+Adult males also develop a nuchal hump on their heads.
 This cichlid also prefers the water temperature to be between 68 and 82 °F and are negatively affected by rapid changes in temperature.